diamond-org/flask-diamond/docs/developer/writing_documentation_with_sphinx.rst

 docstrings
 ^^^^^^^^^^

 Sphinx autodoc is also able to scan your source code for comments that have been formatted for Sphinx using Restructured Text.
-Here is an example taken from the :func:`flask_diamond.ext.accounts.init_accounts` Flask-Diamond source code:
+Here is an example taken from the :func:`flask_diamond.facets.accounts.init_accounts` Flask-Diamond source code:

 ::